Grounding Synthetic Data Evaluations of Language Models in Unsupervised Document Corpora: Case study on academic papers

-Our approach was demonstrated on two academic papers: ``Current Solutions and Future Trends for Robotic Prosthetic Hands'' (labeled \texttt{annurev-control-071020-104336})~\cite{mendez2021current} and ``Recent Advances in Large Language Model Benchmarks against Data Contamination: From Static to Dynamic Evaluation'' (labeled \texttt{arXiv\_2502\_17521v1})~\cite{chen2025recent}. \Cref{fig:rank_order_arxiv} showcases LM benchmark evaluation performance on these two datasets; the MCQ results show most models performing well before a sharp dropoff with 4B and fewer parameter models and the Open-Ended results with a much smoother decline in performance.
+Our approach was demonstrated on two academic papers: ``Current Solutions and Future Trends for Robotic Prosthetic Hands'' (labeled \texttt{annurev-control-071020-104336})~\citep{mendez2021current}, ``Recent Advances in Large Language Model Benchmarks against Data Contamination: From Static to Dynamic Evaluation'' (labeled \texttt{arXiv\_2502\_17521v1})~\citep{chen2025recent} and the recently released ``America's AI Action Plan''~\citep{AiPlan}. \Cref{fig:rank_order_arxiv} showcases LM benchmark evaluation performance on these two datasets; the MCQ results show most models performing well before a sharp dropoff with 4B and fewer parameter models and the Open-Ended results with a much smoother decline in performance.
 Multiple-choice questions can be easier to answer due to the presence of the answer options, even if the evaluation framework shuffles the option order.
 This effect is likely the cause of the MCQ evaluation accuracy to remaining higher for longer.

-The following example questions were drawn from the MCQ synthetic benchmark constructed from \texttt{arXiv\_2502\_17521v1}~\cite{chen2025recent}.
+The following example questions were drawn from the MCQ synthetic benchmark constructed from \texttt{arXiv\_2502\_17521v1}~\citep{chen2025recent}.

 {

 }

 The following example questions were drawn from the Open-Ended synthetic benchmark created for \texttt{arXiv\_2502\_17521v1}.